 A sashimi plate was presented that included a few fish that had our eyes rolling in the back of our heads.
 Think Bigeye Tuna, White Salmon and a Hotate Scallop.
 The salmon had the table in a flurry for the next 20 minutes.

-This was the dish of the day: Hamachi, Shrimp, shiso leaf, cucumber, avocado Yamagobo and sushi rice wrapped in thinly sliced daikon instead of traditional nori.
+The dish of the day was the Hamachi, Shrimp, shiso leaf, cucumber, avocado Yamagobo and sushi rice wrapped in thinly sliced daikon instead of traditional nori.